 - (1) Represents the cash bonus amounts each named executive officer is eligible to receive under our non-equity incentive plan based on the company's attainment of a specified amount of net new ARR and non-GAAP operating income.
 The amounts shown in the "Threshold" column represent a bonus payout if our net new ARR attainment is at least 80% of the net new ARR performance target provided the minimum non-GAAP operating income performance metric is met.
+If net new ARR attainment is below 80% of the target or the minimum non-GAAP operating income performance metric is met.
 If net new ARR attainment is below 80% of the target or the minimum non-GAAP operating income performance metric is not met, no cash bonus will be paid.
-The amounts shown in the "Max" column represent the maximum bonus payout if the highest tier of net new ARR performance under the bonus plan is achieved or exceeded provided the target non-GAAP operating income performance metric is met, and reflects a cap equal to 200% of the amounts shown under the Target column.
+The amounts shown in the "Max" column represent the maximum bonus payout if the highest tier of net new ARR performance and non-GAAP operating income under the bonus plan is achieved or exceeded , and reflects a cap equal to 200% of the amounts shown under the Target column.
 For Mr. Walters, these amounts represent cash bonus opportunities for which he is eligible under a plan aligned with the cash bonus plans applicable to the global sales team.
-Such amounts do not represent actual compensation earned by our named executive officers for the year ended December 31, 2022.
+Such amounts do not represent actual compensation earned by our named executive officers for the year ended December 31, 2023.
 The dollar value of the actual payments for these awards is included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above. - (2) Represents the number of Class A common shares subject to PSUs granted to our named executive officers, which are earned based on the Company's achievement of a specified amount of revenue and non-GAAP operating income.
 The amounts shown in the "Threshold" column represent the number of PSUs earned if the minimum revenue performance metric is achieved provided the target non-GAAP operating income performance is met, and reflects 25% of the amounts shown under the Target column.
-The amounts shown in the "Max" column represent the maximum number of PSUs earned if the highest tier of revenue performance under the terms of the PSU awards is achieved or exceeded provided the target non-GAAP operating income performance metric is met, and reflects cap of 200% of the amounts shown under the Target column. - (3) Amounts reported represent the aggregate grant date fair value of RSUs and target PSUs granted to our executive officers under our 2019 Plan, computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-For accounting purposes, the grant date fair value of PSUs was calculated based on the probable outcome of the performance metric for fiscal 2022 as of the grant date.
+The amounts shown in the "Max" column represent the maximum number of PSUs earned if the highest tier of revenue performance under the terms of the PSU awards is achieved or exceeded provided the target non-GAAP operating income performance and reflects a of 200% of the amounts shown under the Target column.
+In February 2024, the compensation committee certified the actual number of PSU awards earned by our named executive officers. - (3) Amounts reported represent the aggregate grant date fair value of RSUs and target PSUs granted to our executive officers under our 2019 Plan, computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
+For accounting purposes, the grant date fair value of PSUs was calculated based on the probable outcome of the performance metric for fiscal 2023 as of the grant date.
 The assumptions used in calculating the grant date fair value of the RSUs and PSUs reported in this column are set forth in the notes to our audited consolidated financial statements included in the Annual Report.
-This amount does not reflect the actual economic value that may be realized by the executive officer. - (4) The shares underlying the RSUs and earned PSUs vest as to one-quarter of the shares on March 1, 2023 and the remainder of the shares in 12 equal quarterly installment on each June 1, September 1, December 1 and March 1 thereafter, subject to the named executive officer remaining in continuous service with us through each such vesting date. - (5) The shares underlying the RSUs vest as to 13/48 of the shares on March 1, 2023, and 3/48 of the shares underlying the RSU vesting in 11 quarterly installments thereafter followed by 2/48 of the shares underlying the RSU vesting in the 12th and last quarterly installment, in each case, on each March 1, June 1, September 1 and December 1, so long as Mr. Walters remains in continuous service with us through each such vesting date.
+This amount does not reflect the actual economic value that may be realized by the executive officer. - (4) The shares underlying the RSUs and earned PSUs vest as to one-quarter of the shares on March 1, 2024 and the remainder of the shares in 12 equal quarterly installment on each June 1, September 1, December 1 and March 1 thereafter, subject to the named executive officer remaining in continuous service with us through each such vesting date.

-Outstanding Equity Awards as of December 31, 2022
+Outstanding Equity Awards as of December 31, 2023